squidfunk/mkdocs-material/docs/reference/images.md

   </figure>
 </div>

-However, [Caption] provides a alternative syntax to add captions to any Markdown block element, including images:
+However, [Caption] provides an alternative syntax to add captions to any Markdown block element, including images:

 ``` markdown title="Image with caption"